Disciples wage spiritual warfare through right conduct, acts of love, and by proclaiming the gospel of Jesus Christ.

 But what exactly does he mean by “wrestling

-against the
+against the spiritual hosts of wickedness

 Unfortunately, we tend to read the passage without

-disconnected from what has preceded it.
+disconnected from what precedes it.

 By “wrestling against